kilian-zindel/Languini/README.md

 1.  **Secure Authentication:** User registers or logs in.
 A custom-built process leverages `bcrypt` for password hashing, and a secure **HTTP-only cookie containing a JWT** is used to establish an authenticated, persistent session.
 2.  **RESTful API:** The React client communicates exclusively with the **Node.js/Express.js REST API** to manage all persistent user data.
 All routes are secured and checked for valid JWTs.
-3.  **AI & State Management:** Conversation requests are sent to the backend, which securely routes the request to the **OpenAI/Gemini API**.
-The backend manages the context/history to ensure the AI remains in character and on-topic.
+3.  **AI & State Management:** Conversation requests are sent to the backend, which securely routes the request to the **OpenRouter API**.
+The context and conversation history is added to ensure the AI remains in character and on-topic.
-4.  **Learning Persistence:** New vocabulary and AI-designed lesson plans are persisted in **MongoDB** using normalized data models for efficient retrieval and review in the flashcard module.
+4.  **Learning Persistence:** New vocabulary and AI-designed lesson plans will be stored in **MongoDB** using normalized data models for efficient retrieval and review in the dictionary and flashcard components.

 ---